 Wrap the biot so that the beveled side folds over and lays down against the hook.
 Each wrap should be just in front of the previous, making sure to cover all thread wraps while also trying to create segmentation.
 The natural two-tone of the biot is your guide for this.
 Capture the biot and make thread wraps back to where you want your thorax to begin.
 Typically for me, it is about one-third of the body.
 When I go to tie in my backing material I will usually move back beyond that slightly.

 Select some Turkey feathers off the quill.
-For this size, I am using about eight total.
+For this size, I am using about eight in total.
 Before I begin tying this fly I prep a Turkey Feather with super glue.
-This helps it keep its rigidity when tying with it but is not totally necessary.
-Tie in the Turkey feathers with the shiny side facing down and leave loose towards the back of the fly.
+This helps it keep its rigidity when tied to it but is not totally necessary.
+Tie in the Turkey feathers with the shiny side facing down and leave them loose towards the back of the fly.

 Using a very small amount of Ice Dub add a small amount as a prop for the first set of biots.

 Add the first two biots.
 I tie these in one at a time on either side.
 This time you want the bevel to face inward.
 Measure the existing abdomen as a guide to stay consistent.

 Repeat the dubbing and goose biots process two more times.
 Pull the backing material over the top of and secure behind the bead and whip finish.

 Using some UV fly finish create a wing casing over the backing material.
 I like using the Solarez thin as it isn’t so viscous that it will soak right in but also is easy to move around and work with.
 Turning your fly upside down if possible will help create a smooth bubble that you can quickly cure.